Guidelines for Journal Authors

 photos as high-resolution files in any standard machine-readable

 format.
-Please contact Managing Editor Stephen Cheung if such materials
+Please contact Assistant Editor Rhondda Hollis if such materials

 as are essential to a submission cannot be supplied in electronic